-ART 271 Ceramics II 3 Semester Hours
+ART 271 Ceramics II

 A continuation of ART 270, this course expands the students' knowledge and understanding of ceramic processes and techniques.
 Special attention is given to sculptural form and content.
-Four hours of lecture/studio and 2.5 hours of studio/lab Prerequisite: ART 270 or permission of the instructor.
+Four hours of lecture/studio and 2.5 hours of studio/lab.
+Meets General Education Distribution Area IV.A.